SirhmVFX/Digital-Agency-Project-Geek-Hive/README.md

 # Use the follow utility classes to style your html elements

+## Sections

-- .container: a flec class for a two column section
+- .container: a flex class for a two column section

+## Font Classes

 - h1: For Heading 1 Level Text - 50px